 CYSTAGON (cysteamine bitartrate) by Viatris (2) is mechanism of action cystinosis is an autosomal recessive inborn error of metabolism in which the transport of cystine out of lysosomes is abnormal; in the nephropathic form, accumulation of cystine and formation of crystals damage various organs, especially the kidney, leading to renal tubular fanconi syndrome and progressive glomerular failure, with end stage renal failure by the end of the first decade of life.
-Approved for cystinosis, nephropathic cystinosis.
 First approved in 1994.

 CYSTAGON (cysteamine bitartrate) is an oral aminothiol approved in 1994 for nephropathic cystinosis, a rare autosomal recessive lysosomal storage disorder.
-It works by participating in thiol-disulfide interchange reactions within lysosomes to convert cystine into cysteine and cysteine-cysteamine mixed disulfide, both of which can exit the lysosome and prevent organ damage.
-Without treatment, cystinosis patients face renal failure by age 10 and multi-organ complications including corneal photophobia, growth failure, and neurological decline.
+It works by participating in thiol-disulfide interchange reactions within lysosomes to convert cystine into cysteine and cysteine-cysteamine mixed disulfide, both of which can exit the lysosome.
+The drug prevents cystine crystal accumulation and delays progressive organ damage, particularly renal failure, growth failure, rickets, and photophobia.

 Mechanism of Action Cystinosis is an autosomal recessive inborn error of metabolism in which the transport of cystine out of lysosomes is abnormal; in the nephropathic form, accumulation of cystine and formation of crystals damage various organs, especially the kidney, leading to renal tubular…